-What a fantastic idea; to have your wedding in France!
+What a fantastic dream; a wonderfully romantic wedding in France!
 It’s a really beautiful country with amazing landscapes, stunning venues, great food and drink and of course lovely weather.

 You’ve probably spent months or even years planning to make sure every little detail is covered and nothing can spoil your special day.
 But there are some things that can’t be booked but can definitely be planned for, like the weather.